Strako/c-practice/Readme.md

 gcc loops.c -o loops
 ./loops
 ```
-## 🧪 How to run all files imported on mian.c\
+## 🧪 How to run all files imported on mian.c
-- From the root folder do the following:
+- The Makefile placed in the root folde rof the project contains wildcard to recursively compile one of each .c files in the project, just do:
 ```bash
 make
 ```